 Optical Character Recognition (OCR)

 OCR is a software technology that is supported by modern document management systems.
-It can “read” written or printed content that is scanned and can convert it to machine-readable text.
+It can “read” written or printed scanned content and convert it to machine-readable text.

 Reduced Storage Space

-With an electronic document management system, you save valuable physical space that would otherwise have been taken up by bulky and expensive file cabinets, boxes, and storage bins.
+An electronic document management system saves valuable physical space that bulky and expensive file cabinets, boxes, and storage bins would have otherwise taken up.
 With digital systems, the available storage options include file servers, NAS servers, and cloud storage.

 Security

 Password protection allows you to control access to critical documents.
-Advanced security features also ensure that your critical digital documents are protected from security breaches and cyber threats.
+Advanced security features also protect your critical digital documents from security breaches and cyber threats.

 Disaster Recovery

-Document management software will allow you to backup critical company documents and data to either a disaster recovery (DR) site or to the cloud.
+Document management software will allow you to back up critical company documents and data to a disaster recovery (DR) site or the cloud.
 Disaster recovery offers you peace of mind as you know that business continuity will be maintained even if a disaster, such as an earthquake, storm, or extended power outage, affects the primary data repository and makes it unavailable.
-Disaster recovery will also protect your data in case a security breach compromises the primary repository.
+Disaster recovery protects your data if a security breach compromises the primary repository.

 Conclusion